BigJk/ramen/README.md

 package main

 import (
-	"time"

-	"github.com/BigJk/ramen"
+	"github.com/BigJk/ramen/console"
+	"github.com/BigJk/ramen/consolecolor"
+	"github.com/BigJk/ramen/font"
+	"github.com/BigJk/ramen/t"
 	"github.com/hajimehoshi/ebiten"
 )

 func main() {
 	// load a font you like
-  font, err := ramen.NewFont("./your-8x8-font.png", 8, 8)
+	font, err := font.New("../../fonts/terminus-11x11.png", 11, 11)
 	if err != nil {
 		panic(err)
 	}

-  // create a 50x30 cells console with the title 'ramen example' con, err := ramen.NewConsole(50, 30, font, "ramen example") if err != nil {
+	// create a 50x30 cells console with the title 'ramen example' con, err := console.New(50, 30, font, "ramen example") if err != nil {
 		panic(err)
 	}

 	// set a pre-render hook.
 This function will be executed
 	// each frame before the drawing happened.
 You can also
 	// call the console functions from other goroutines.
 	// The timeDelta parameter is the elapsed time in seconds
 	// since the last frame.
 	con.SetPreRenderHook(func(screen *ebiten.Image, timeDelta float64) error {
-    con.ClearAll()
-    con.PrintFrameEx(0, 0, con.Width, con.Height, ramen.DefaultFrame, "Hello!
-Frame here!")
-    con.PrintEx(2, con.Height-7, "bleep", ramen.NewColor(0, 0, 0), ramen.NewColor(255, 255, 255))
-    con.Print(2, con.Height-5, "all kinds of stuff...", ramen.NewColor(0, 255, 0))
-    con.PrintFmt(2, con.Height-3, "Hello!
-FPS: %0.2f", ramen.NewColor(255, 0, 0), ebiten.CurrentFPS())
+		con.ClearAll(t.Background(consolecolor.New(50, 50, 50)))

+		con.Print(2, 2, "Hello!", t.Foreground(consolecolor.New(0, 255, 0)), t.Background(consolecolor.New(255, 0, 0)))

 		return nil
 	})

 	// start the console with a scaling of 1 con.Start(1)
 }

 ```

 ## Screenshots